larsvilhuber/self-checking-reproducibility/presentation/02-hands_off_running.md

 ## Creating a main or master script

-In order to be able to enable "hands-off running", the main script is key.
+In order to be able to enable "hands-off running", the **main (controller) script is key**.
 I will show here a few simple examples for single-software replication packages.
 We will discuss more complex examples in one of the next chapters.

 ## Examples